What is CLIPs?

 - You must copy and paste a special email address to the Send To field of your email application and send the email message the same day.

-For these reasons, many instructors choose to use Blackboard’s email feature.
+For these reasons, many instructors choose to use the email feature in Canvas.

 An alternative method of emailing your students makes use of the CLIPs class roster feature.
 After selecting the unique number(s) to email at the class roster page, select only the email check box from the list of fields to show, and then click the Copy and Paste Roster button.
 Click and drag through all of the email addresses, copy them, and paste them into the blind copy field (bcc) of your email application.